cmap/cmapPy/docs/source/build.rst

 * (Mac) Create & activate your cmapPy environment:

 	Note.
-We currently use Python 2.7.11 for our production code (hence its specification); however, other versions of Python should be stable as well.
-Depending on whether you use Python 2 or Python 3:
+We currently use Python 2.7.11 for our production code (hence its specification); however, other versions of Python 2 should be stable as well.
+We do not currently support Python 3.

 	**Step 1**

 	Python 2: ``conda create --name my_cmapPy_env python=2.7.11 numpy=1.11.2 pandas=0.20.3 h5py=2.7.0 requests==2.13.0 six cmappy``

-	Python 3.5: ``conda create --name my_cmapPy_env python=3.5 numpy=1.11.2 pandas=0.20.3 h5py=2.7.0 requests==2.13.0 six cmappy``

-	Python 3.6: ``conda create --name my_cmapPy_env python=3.6 numpy=1.11.2 pandas=0.20.3 h5py=2.7.0 requests==2.13.0 six cmappy``

 	**Step 2**